MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <a name="o16n"></a>**Operationalizing Analytics**

-Configure R Server to act as a deployment engine to publish your analytics and enable them to be easily consumed in a production environment. <a href="operationalize/about.md">Learn more…</a>
+Configure R Server to act as a deployment engine to publish your analytics and enable them to be easily consumed in a production environment.
+[Learn more…](operationalize/about.md)

 <a name="P"></a>